trinodb/trino.io/_posts/2020-10-20-intro-to-hive-connector.md

 ### The Hive Metastore Service

-The HMS is the only Hive process used in the entire Presto ecosystem when using the Hive connector.
+The HMS is the only Hive process used in the entire Trino ecosystem when using the Hive connector.
 The HMS is actually a simple service with a binary API using [the Thrift protocol](https://thrift.apache.org/).
 This service makes updates to the metadata, stored in an RDBMS such as PostgreSQL, MySQL, or MariaDB.
 There